LukasKalbertodt/lina/src/docs/viewing_pipeline.md

 ## NDC differences between APIs

-Unfortunatley, the exact properties/requirements of NDC depend on the graphic API you are using.
+Unfortunately, the exact properties/requirements of NDC depend on the graphic API you are using.
 The common properties are:

 - `x` and `y` are in range -1 to 1 (inclusive) and describe the horizontal